 Chadwick Boseman reprises his titular role in the Marvel Cinematic Universe's 18th film.
-Directed by Sundance Grand Jury Prize-winner Ryan Coogler (Creed)....
+Directed by Sundance Grand Jury Prize-winner Ryan Coogler (Creed) and winner of three Academy Awards....
 More

 When Black Panther's leadership is threatened by two of his foes who join forces, he must fight back along with the C.I.A. and the Dora Milaje.
 Erik Killmonger (Michael B. Jordan) has been revealed to be one of said foes.Hide